parafoxia/analytix/README.md

 ## Compatibility

-CPython versions 3.8 through 3.13 and PyPy versions 3.9 and 3.10 are officially supported\*.
+CPython 3.10 through 3.13 and PyPy 3.10 are officially supported\*.
 CPython 3.14-dev is provisionally supported\*.
 Windows, MacOS, and Linux are all supported.